annavandonkersgoed/portfunctions/README.md

 ```

 NotZero:
-function: Makees sure that in a plot the values won't go trough zero.
+function: Makes sure that in a plot the values won't go trough zero.
+In this way the data values can be seen on the plot.
 ```{r}
 NotZero <- function(dataset, colname){
   # Check if the column exists in the dataset